Caravans and mobile homes

 Pages in Caravans and mobile homes

-The Council is responsible for licensing all the residential mobile home (caravan) sites in the borough.
+The council is responsible for licensing all the residential mobile home (caravan) sites in the borough.
+See the document, the council charge a fee for this in line with the Fees and Charges Policy for Licenced Mobile Home Sites (PDF)

 For a licence to be granted for a caravan or mobile home site, the site must have planning permission.